ItsMeAra/itsmeara/README.md

 </p>

 <h1>Ara Abcarians</h1>
 <p>I've spent the last 15 years building delightful interactive experiences for the web.
 My happy place is at the intersection of UI Design & Development.
-I'm passionate about the Jamstack, performance, usability, A11y, and design systems.</p>
+I'm passionate about performance, usability, A11y, and design systems.</p>

 <h2 align="left">Connect with me:</h2>